-Where you live, what you learn and how you serve are at the foundation of Saint Louis University’s Micah program.
+Community, service, academics, leadership, and interfaith community are at the foundation of Saint Louis University’s Micah program.

-The primary aim of the program is to support the University's mission of developing men and women for others by:
+The primary aim of the program is to support the University's mission of "for and with others" by:

 "And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God." - Micah 6:8

 As a first-year Micah, you must meet the following requirements: